 - After students conclude their hypotheses based on their observations of the two robots' performance, begin the competition portion of the activity.
 In the competitions, students predict the outcomes based on what they learned in the previously performed experiments.
 Conduct speed trial and tug-of-war competitions to test "geared up" and "geared down" robot sets, respectively.
 Speed trials are arranged as simple races between two or more racers.
 Tug-of-war trials are conducted between two racers running in opposite directions, connected by string or LEGO components.

 Before the Activity

 - Assemble each robot racer.
 The primary difference between the two types of racers is their gear train assembly (see Figure 3).
 Refer to the attached building and programming instructions for exact, step-by-step instructions.
-Note that the wheels in the instructions should be replaced with LEGO "motor cycle" wheels (part #2903).
-The program is common to both types of racers and is contained within a single file, pod_racer.rbt, which refers to three additional MyBlocks.
-These MyBlocks need only be inserted into NXT-G's MyBlocks directory.
+The program is common to both types of racers and is contained within a single file, wide_world_of_gears.ev3, which refers to three additional MyBlocks.
+These MyBlocks are already included in the programming file.

-- Fully charge the NXT brick battery packs.
+- Fully charge the EV3 brick battery packs.

 - Make copies of the Gears Pre-Assessment Survey, Gears Post-Assessment Survey, and Pod Racer Activity Workbook, one each per student.

 - Administer the pre- assessment survey prior to exposure to the activity set-up.